-Figure 7: Men weeding in a guinea corn farm atDorimon.
+Figure 7: Men weeding in a guinea corn farm at Dorimon.
+Source: Field survey (2017)

 The Interview sessions and observations revealed that women's reproductive roles such as cooking and childcare are not restricted to only the private space but instead extended to crop production site.
 This role forms part of the cultural norms of both communities.
 Figure 8 below indicates a female farmer cooking and caring for her children on a maize farm.